Executive Summary: This article delves into the critical aspects of creating successful incentive compensation plans for pharmaceutical sales teams.

 5. Offer performance-based rewards

-Performance-based rewards can keep your top-performing talent motivated.
+Performance-based rewards can keep your top-performing talent motivated and in general help with pharmaceutical sales force effectiveness.

 This can cultivate a high-performing sales team that contributes significantly to achieving strategic objectives and thriving in the competitive pharma market.